Just Ask for Diamond

-Just Ask for Diamond, alternatively titled Diamond's Edge, is a 1988 British comedy crime film directed by Stephen Bayly and starring Colin Dale, Saeed Jaffrey and Dursley McLinden.
-It is based on The Falcon's Malteser (1986), the first book of The Diamond Brothers series written by Anthony Horowitz.
-A six-part television series sequel, The Diamond Brothers, was broadcast on ITV in 1991, with McLinden and Dale reprising their roles.
+Just Ask for Diamond (released in the United States as Diamond's Edge) is a 1988 British comedy crime film directed by Stephen Bayly, written by Anthony Horowitz and starring Dursley McLinden, Colin Dale, Patricia Hodge and Michael Robbins.
+It serves as an adaptation of the first novel in The Diamond Brothers book series by Horowitz, The Falcon's Malteser (1986).

+The plot is a spoof of film noir, including Dashiell Hammett's 1930 detective novel, The Maltese Falcon.
+A six-part television series, The Diamond Brothers, exists as a sequel to the film, and was broadcast on ITV in 1991.